shahith2003/Newsta/README.md

 A responsive and dynamic news application built with React and Vite, powered by the GNews API.
 Browse the latest headlines by category and country, with a clean UI and mobile-friendly layout.

 🚀 Features:

-🌐 Filter news by country
+-🌐 Filter news by country

-📰 Switch between categories like World, Business, Tech, Health, etc.
+-📰 Switch between categories like World, Business, Tech, Health, etc.

-🔍 Real-time search functionality
+-🔍 Real-time search functionality

-📱 Fully responsive on all devices
+-📱 Fully responsive on all devices

-⚡ Built with React + Vite for fast performance
+-⚡ Built with React + Vite for fast performance

-🎨 Styled using Bootstrap 5
+-🎨 Styled using Bootstrap 5

-🛠️ Tech Stack
+🛠️ Tech Stack:

-React
+-React

-Vite
+-Vite

-Bootstrap
+-Bootstrap

-GNews API
+-GNews API